We always want the best for our furry friends! But despite how important this is, it’s rarely spoken about.

 1. Take part in games to create a stronger bond

 Don’t sit on the sidelines when it comes to game time.
-What I mean by this is to actively be a part of playtime with your furry friend.
 Your husky will always appreciate a brand new toy to play with by themselves, but nothing beats turning it into tug-of-war or hide and seek that involves you.

 Here’s a list of some fun games to try: